 A triage sequence that holds when the error log is empty and the SLO dashboard is green.

 Kill the active session if the agent is still running.
 Revoke API credentials if tool misfire is in play.
 Rate-limit the agent's access to external services until you understand the blast radius.
-An agent that keeps running while you investigate is an agent that keeps making decisions you have not authorized.
+An agent that keeps running while you investigate is an agent that keeps making decisions you haven't authorized.

 Export the complete trace before logs rotate.
 Every LLM call with full prompt and completion.
 Every tool invocation with arguments and response.
 The full context window state at each step.
 Capture now.
 Reconstruct later.
 Logs that rotated mid-investigation are not coming back.